Skip To Content

 Healthy lifestyle.
 Smoking has a negative effect on all body systems, including bones.
 Excess alcohol consumption also can have negative effects on bone health and predispose a person to falls and fractures.

 Bone density test.
 Bone mineral density (BMD) tests measure bone density in various sites of the body.
 BMD measurements are often reported in terms of peak bone mass in young adults.
 However, people with OI, because of short stature, curvature of the spine, past vertebral fractures, or the presence of metal rodding, may not be able to get an accurate reading.
 Nearly all adults who have OI have low BMD.
-However, a baseline measurement in early middle age can be an important part of health management for adults with OI.
-This gives them a personal standard to compare to and determine whether their bone density is changing over time or as the result of treatment.

 For more information about osteogenesis imperfecta, contact: